-Must have at least 2 semesters of General Chemistry and must have at least 2 semesters of Organic Chemistry or Biochemistry
+Must have at least two semesters of General Chemistry and must have at least two semesters of Organic Chemistry or Biochemistry.

 How to Apply